 So, we need to replace the space with the “,“.
 Copy the space between two columns.

 Press Control+H to find and replace the text.
 In “find what”, give the control v to paste the copied space.
 In Replace with option input “,” and click on the option Replace All.

-Once we click on Replace All, space will be replaced by “,”.
+Once we click Replace All, space will be replaced by “,”.

-Now save the file with “.CSV” format and change the encoding option to UTF-8.
+Save the file in “.CSV” format and change the encoding option to UTF-8.
 Change the save as type as All Files.

 Things to Remember About Convert Excel to CSV

 - The full form of CSV is Comma-Separated Value.

 - To convert an Excel to CSV, use the Option save while saving the file and selecting the CSV format.

 - There are 4 different CSV formats, and they are CSV (Comma delimited), CSV (Macintosh), CSV(MS-DOS), and CSV UTF-8.

 - We can convert all sheets of the Excel workbook at a time.